Culture

 We are a nation of explorers and collectors.
 What do we mean by that, and how does that influence our culture?

-We begin by exploring the world around us to understand it better.
+We begin by exploring the world around us to better understand it.
 As we explore, we collect artifacts that help us organize our thoughts and emotions about the planet.
 This process of researching and collecting often complements each other, and we often use scientific principles to manage the knowledge we gain.
 Our museums and scientific taxonomies serve as evidence of this fact.

 Our Western culture embraces religious practices, reason, and scientific progress, with exploration and collecting as essential tools.